 The Mini Crochet Easter Egg Pattern is a free crochet pattern for mini crochet Easter eggs in U.S. crochet terminology.
 It is included for free on the blog below.

-PDF Pattern Downloads: You can also purchase a printable PDF of this pattern in my Ravelry Shop.
+PDF Pattern Downloads: You can also purchase a printable PDF of this pattern in a bundle along with my Mini Crochet Easter Basket Pattern in My Ravelry Shop.

 Mini Crochet Easter Egg Pattern